 Now I’m not usually a ‘follow a diet’ kind of person.
 I eat healthily (most of the time) and know which foods are best for fuelling MY body.
 But after hearing all the hype about the paleo diet, I became curious and decided to give it a try.

 The basics?
-Focus on lean protein (grain fed beef, free range poultry, eggs and wild fish are best), lots of vegetables, some fruit, and a moderate amount of healthy fats (including nuts, seeds, avocados and olive oil); all the foods that our paloelithic ancestors would have had at their disposal.
+Focus on lean protein (grass fed beef, free range poultry, eggs and wild fish are best), lots of vegetables, some fruit, and a moderate amount of healthy fats (including nuts, seeds, avocados and olive oil); all the foods that our paloelithic ancestors would have had at their disposal.
 Avoid grains, dairy and refined sugars (including alcohol); none of which are thought to have been readily available prior to animal domestication and farming.

 Really not a whole lot different from the way I typically eat.
 The only things I gave up were oatmeal (number one on my ‘desert island foods‘ list), Greek yogurt, ancient grains bread and brown rice.